 What kid doesn’t love cereal?
 Get inspired by breakfast for crazy hair day and repurpose an empty box of Fruit Loops.
 You don’t need to use real Fruit Loops for the style as multicolor hair ties mimic the cereal’s colorful ‘o’ shapes.
 Your child’s hair will need to be long enough for two braids – one to secure the bowl and the other to secure the cereal box and create a path for the ‘Fruit Loops’ to sit on.
 The final effect looks like cereal is pouring from the box into the bowl.

 11. Drink Bottle

 A crazy hair day classic is the drink bottle hairstyle – also known as a soda bottle style.
 That’s because it looks great while still being simple and inexpensive to create.
-All you need is an empty, clean soda bottle with a slit cut into one side.
-Pull your daughter’s hair into a high ponytail, then feed the hair into the container, working it down until the bottle is resting on her head.
+You only need an empty, clean soda bottle with a slit cut into one side.
+Pull your daughter’s hair into a high ponytail, then feed it into the container, working it down until the bottle rests on her head.
 Then pull some of the hair through the neck of the bottle.
 If you want to add more details, clip a plastic cup to the side of her head so the hair can ‘pour’ into it.